cyclopaedia.org

 comparative diagram

 In this comparative corner detail we see tools 8 and 15-2 as well as a number of identical rolls and fillets that have been used to create a border arrangement similar to that of the 1659 binding.
-We now know that Antoine Ruette was the Royal Binder from 1638 onwards.
-The 1659 binding was therefore executed after at least 20 years of bookbinding for Louis XIV.

 Click here to go to the next page Antoine Ruette - Tool Classification